Last Updated on

 Step 1: Choosing the correct size water pump

-First, we need to figure out how much water we are going to need for our drip irrigation system (calculated in the first section of this article) and then purchase the correct size water pump.
+1. We need to figure out how much water we are going to need for our drip irrigation system (calculated in the first section of this article) and then purchase the correct size water pump.

 Too little water flow and we will not have enough water to run the system.
 Too much water flow and we could overload the system, causing damage.